Mobile-clogging transition in a Fermi-like model of counterflowing particles: Introduction

-Thus, let us consider a simple model of two species of objects, here denoted by $A$ and $B$, moving in opposite direction in a ring.
-In a good analogy, we can look at two species as oppositely charged colloids.
-The application of a strong electric field along the longitudinal direction of the ring, would make species $A$ drift, let us say, in a counter clock-wise fashion while species $B$ would drift towards the opposite one.
-In a slightly different point of view, we can picture objects entering and leaving both extremities of a thin tape (tube) at a constant rate (periodic boundary conditions).
-This can also mimic, for example, typical situations of pedestrians walking on a subway corridors.
+It is worth to emphasize that our model can represent a lot of different systems, among them, for example, oppositely charged colloids in counterflowing streams.
+In this context, the application of a strong electric field along the longitudinal direction of the ring, would make species $A$ drift, let us say, in a counter clock-wise fashion while species $B$ would drift in the opposite direction or we can picture objects entering and leaving both extremities of a thin tape (tube) at a constant rate (periodic boundary conditions), or as a last mention, the model proposed can also mimic typical situations of pedestrians walking in subway corridors under some peculiar conditions.

-Additionally, we establish that all the cells have the same maximum occupation levels denoted by $\sigma_{\max}$.
-In the situation 2, which corresponds to $\alpha \rightarrow \infty $, $\sigma _{\max }$ means that no more than $\sigma _{\max }$ objects are allowed per cell and the probability of object to occupy the next cell is $p=1$ if the occupation of this cell is smaller than $\sigma_{\max }$, since there are not obstacles in the environment in this occasion.
-On the other hand, at this same limit, $p=1/2$ when occupation of the cell is exactly $\sigma _{\max }$, and $p=0$ elsewhere.

-The opposite situation ($\alpha \rightarrow 0$) works as if an infinity of objects were allowed per cell, thus the motion does not depend on $\sigma _{\max }$, and $p=1/2$ occurs regardless of the concentration of the next cell, since the randomness is only due to distribution of random obstacles in the environment, and the interaction among the objects is not considered in this limit.

-An alternative interpretation can be looked at other direction: $\alpha $ can be imagined as a field that drive the objects oppositely charged.
-For low $\alpha $ the environment is important due to the low momenta of the objects.
-On the other hand when $\alpha $ is large the objects have high momenta and the environment effects are not important to change the velocities of these objects.
-In this case the interaction of objects have a important role.
+With our adapted Fermi-Dirac distribution we are able to describe the complex dynamics of particles clogging in counterflowing that here is studied in both: PDE and MC simulations.
+Our results indicate the existence of a transition from a mobile phase (fluid) to clogged (condensate) phase, by monitoring the evolution of the particle concentration patterns.

+In section \ref{Sec:Model} we present the details of the model.
+Our main results are presented in section \ref{Sec:Results}.
+Finally we summarize our results in section \ref{Sec:Conclusions} and we present our main conclusions.